Toasted Walnut

 Toasted Walnut Bar and Kitchen, better known as Toasted Walnut, was a lesbian bar at 1316 Walnut Street in Philadelphia, Pennsylvania from 2016 until its closure in early 2021.

+History

 The bar and nightclub was operated by Denise Cohen who had a long career in Philadelphia's lesbian bars, including Hepburn's and Sisters.

-Chopped winner Diana Sabater was the opening chef and from its inception, Toasted Walnut focused on being open and invititing to all, rather than marketing itself specifically to lesbians, although it simultaneously sought to fill the void left by Sisters' closure two years prior.
+Chopped winner Diana Sabater was the opening chef and from its inception, Toasted Walnut focused on being open and inviting to all, rather than marketing itself specifically to lesbians, although it simultaneously sought to fill the void left by Sisters' closure two years prior.

-As a result of Toasted Walnut's closure, there are only fourteen lesbian bars remaining in the United States.
+As a result of Toasted Walnut's closure, there are only fourteen lesbian bars remaining in the United States as of 2021.